-Receive information in their native language.
+Receive information in their native language

 Maryland law requires that a student's IEP be translated into the family's native language if the language is spoken by more than one percent of the population in the school system.
-The Parental Rights Procedural Safeguards Notice is available in twenty-five different languages and is accessible for hearing families via audio and video.
-The Parental Rights Maryland Procedural Safeguards Notice is also available for visually impaired families on request.
+The Parental Rights Procedural Safeguards booklet is available in twenty-five different languages and is accessible for hearing families via MP4 and YouTube.
+The Parental Rights Maryland Procedural Safeguards booklet is also available for visually impaired families on request.

-Receive information about the IEP team decisions for their child's educational program within a reasonable time before they are implemented.
+Receive information about the IEP team decisions about their child's educational program a reasonable time before they are implemented

-Parents must have time to consider the changes proposed to their child's educational program.
-This is called Prior Written Notice (PWN) because parents must receive notice before any changes to their child's educational program are implemented.
-This includes changes to the identification, evaluation, placement, goals, accommodations, or services their child receives.
+Parents must have notice a reasonable time before the school makes changes to their child's educational program, including the identification, evaluation, placement, goals implemented, accommodations, or services their child receives.

-Access their child's educational record and require that their information be kept confidential.
+Require that their child's and family's personal information be kept confidential

 Families have the right to review their child's educational record and request that it be corrected if they feel it contains inaccurate information.
-All LEAs and PAs should have policies and procedures for families to follow about amending student records.
+All LEAs and PAs should have a policy and procedures for families to follow about amending student records.

 Parental consent is required before any personally identifiable information about their child is released, except in very few instances.
 Not every document about a child is considered part of their educational record, however, the information still must be kept confidential and cannot be released without a parent's consent, with few exceptions.
 A child's educational record will be destroyed at a specified period of time after they leave the school system, however, a parent may request documents from their educational record until it is destroyed.
 Transfer of a student's records between public schools that the student has been, and will be attending, does not require parental consent and must be completed quickly.
-Transfer of records between a public and private school require parental consent.
+Transfer of records between a public and private school does require parental consent.